At Maitland High School we offer an extensive range of support for our students and their families.

 Year 7 activities equipment can also be collected from here at the beginning of break times.

-Located at Kitchen 1 outside the year 7 quad, breakfast club operates 5 days a week from 8am to 8:45am.
-Supervised by volenteer teachers breakfast club is operated by students and includes toast with toppings, milo and juice all at no cost to students.
+Located at Kitchen 1 outside the year 7 quad, breakfast club operates 5 days a week from 8:30am to 8:50am.
+Supervised by volunteer teachers, breakfast club is operated by our students and includes toast with toppings, Milo and juice - all at no cost to students.
 It's not only a place to get energised for school but also to socialise with friends.

 Everyone is welcome and encouraged to come along.